Current Research Areas in the Group

 STEM Imaging using Ultra-sensitive Electron Counting Sensors

-Electron counting sensors represent the ultimate in detection efficiciency but come at a high cost (around €250k).
-This research activity in the group aims ot evaluate methods to reduce the cost of electron counting technology to make such high-performance imaging available to the wider research community.
+The more efficiently we can detect electrons the less we need use to image our sample.
+This simple statement is particularly important to keep in mind when working with fragile specimens such as biological materials.
+Electron counting sensors represent the ultimate in detection efficiency but come at a high cost (around €250k).
+This research activity in the group aims to evaluate methods to reduce the cost of electron counting technology to make such high-performance imaging available to the wider research community.

 Reduced Energy-spread Electron Emitters

-Evaluation of Addative Manufacturing (3D Printing) for Electron Microscopy
+Evaluation of Additive Manufacturing (3D Printing) for Electron Microscopy

-This research theme seeks to identify potential opportunities with, and risks for, using 3D printing in the manufactuer of EM equipment and accessories.
+This research theme seeks to identify potential opportunities with, and risks for, using 3D printing in the manufacture of EM equipment and accessories.